KILTprotocol/docs/docs/participate/03_treasury_proposal.md

 This will help you get valuable community feedback throughout the process.
 It also gives Council members an open and transparent way to measure community sentiment.

-When submitting for discussion, it is best practice to include a proposal document.
-[A reference document](https://docs.google.com/document/d/1DBb7jdgVVK09lwQPfOs6WFwbWUGKut7hMMmM_lEX0fA/edit) can be found in the KILT Protocol discussions this can be used as a template for future proposals.

 ## DID Sign

 The proposed document must be DID signed.